codentell/cwc-frontend-course/content/03-ux-bootstrap-module/challenges/_index.md

 If you need to use placeholder image use placehold.coLinks to an external site.

-Use Bootstrap cards for each project.
+* Use Bootstrap cards for each project.

-The description should give a brief overview of the work.
+* The description should give a brief overview of the work.

-Each project will eventually link to your class project work!
+* Each project will eventually link to your class project work!

-A skills section
+* A skills section

-List out the skills you expect to learn from the bootcamp.
+* List out the skills you expect to learn from the bootcamp.
 An about/contact section

-An About Me section in the same row.
+* An About Me section in the same row.
 A footer section

-All hyperlinks should have a hover effect.
+* All hyperlinks should have a hover effect.

-All buttons should display a box shadow upon hover.
+* All buttons should display a box shadow upon hover.

-Your Bootstrap solution should minimize use of media queries.
+* Your Bootstrap solution should minimize use of media queries.

-Deploy your new Bootstrap-powered portfolio to GitHub Pages.
+* Deploy your new Bootstrap-powered portfolio to GitHub Pages.

-Helpful Resources
+## Helpful Resources
-Bootstrap DocumentationLinks to an external site.
+Bootstrap Documentation

-Responsive Web Design * How to Create Media QueriesLinks to an external site.
+* Responsive Web Design * How to Create Media Queries

-Media Queries 101 by CSS TricksLinks to an external site.
+* Media Queries 101 by CSS Tricks

-Media Query DocumentationLinks to an external site.
+* Media Query Documentation

-Github Pages GuideLinks to an external site.
+* Github Pages Guide

-Choose "Project Site" and "Start from Scratch" to get correct instructions.
+* Choose "Project Site" and "Start from Scratch" to get correct instructions.
-Grading Requirements
-NOTE
-If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:

-A repository that has no code

-A repository that includes a unique name but nothing else

-A repository that includes only a README file but nothing else

-A repository that only includes starter code

-This homework is graded based on the following criteria:

-Technical Acceptance Criteria: 40%
-Satisfies all of the above acceptance criteria.
-Deployment: 32%
-Application deployed at live URL.

-Application loads with no errors.

-Application GitHub URL submitted.

-GitHub repository contains application code.

-Application Quality: 15%
-Application resembles the functionality of their previous portfolio.
-Repository Quality: 12%
-Repository has a unique name.

-Repository follows best practices for file structure and naming conventions.

-Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-Repository contains multiple descriptive commit messages.

-Repository contains quality readme with description, screenshot, link to deployed application.

-Review
-You are required to submit BOTH of the following for review:

-The URL of the deployed application.

-The URL of the GitHub repository that contains your code.
-Give the repository a unique name and include a README file that describes the project.

-### NOTE
-You are allowed to miss up to three Challenge assignments and still earn your certificate.
-If you complete all Challenge assignments, your lowest three grades will be dropped.
-If you wish to skip this assignment, click Next, and move on to the next Module.